Flight cancellations impact Charleston International Airport as winter weather hits East Coast

-As temperatures start to drop Storm Team 2 says the warmer weather we have experience throughout the rest of 2021 turned into severe weather.
+As temperatures start to drop Storm Team 2 says the warmer weather we have experienced throughout the rest of 2021 turned into severe weather.

 The change in weather caused high winds close to 70 miles per hour at Folly Beach and one downtown Charleston Apartment Complex’s scaffolding from construction to collapse into the road.